Firm Profile > Matouk Bassiouny & Hennawy > Cairo, Egypt

 This country-specific Q&A provides an overview to Technology laws and regulations that may occur in Egypt.

-This country-specific Q&A provides an overview to Corporate Governance laws and regulations that may occur in Egypt.
+This country-specific Q&A provides an overview to Lending and Secured Finance laws and regulations that may occur in Egypt.